top of page

 Protecting Projects from Escalation of Commitment

-Understanding the dangers of Escalation of Commitment is an important aspect of leadership competency, however developing resilience to over-commitment when strategic planning is an advanced leadership skill.
+Understanding the perils of Escalation of Commitment is a crucial aspect of leadership competence.
+However, developing resilience against over-commitment during strategic planning is an advanced leadership skill.
+To guard against committing to a failing decision from the outset of the project planning process:

 Resources